-RIVERSIDE, Calif. — A reinsurer breached its contract and is responsible for the reimbursement of $8.6 million for payment of claims under a commercial property policy, an insurer alleges in a March 25 complaint filed in a California federal court (Nationwide Agribusiness Insurance Co. v.
+RIVERSIDE, Calif. — Because its breach of contract dispute concerns whether coverage exists for $8.6 million in equipment breakdown claims and does not concern the interpretation of a reinsurance agreement, an insurer argues on June 5 that a California federal court should deny a reinsurer’s request to arbitrate or dismiss (Nationwide Agribusiness Insurance Co. v.
 The Hartford Steam Boiler Inspection and Insurance Co., No. 19-00531, C.D.
 Calif.).

-NEW YORK — On March 14, an insurer and a reinsurer notified a New York federal judge that an arbitration panel issued an interim final award in their $3.85 million reinsurance dispute involving underlying workers’ compensation losses (In re arbitration between National Union Fire Insurance Company of Pittsburgh, PA v.
+NEW YORK — A New York federal judge on May 28 signed a stipulation of voluntary dismissal from an insurer and a reinsurer concerning their $3.85 million reinsurance dispute involving underlying workers’ compensation losses (In re arbitration between National Union Fire Insurance Company of Pittsburgh, PA v.
 Federal Insurance Co., No. 16-8821, S.D.
 N.Y.).

 SAN JUAN, Puerto Rico — In a Puerto Rico federal court dispute against reinsurers regarding hurricane losses, an insurer argues in its May 28 surreply that the text of an arbitration clause is vague and ambiguous regardless of whether the insurer has filed arbitration proceedings (Integrand Assurance Co. v.
 Everest Reinsurance Co., et al., No. 19-01111, D. Puerto Rico).